Cassandraheil/Cassandraheil/README.md

 > “Suckin’ at something is the first step to being sorta good at something.” – Jake the dog
  * This quote keeps me motivated as it's a reminder that no one is amazing at something without being really bad at it first.
+So when I feel like a bad coder I just remember that I am on my journey to being a good coder.

 - 🔭 I’m currently job hunting, if you know anyone hiring feel free to connect with me